openshift-evangelists/kbe/content/page/ns.md

 +++
 title = "Namespaces"
-subtitle = "Kubernetes namespaces by example" date = "2017-04-26"
+subtitle = "Kubernetes namespaces by example" date = "2019-02-27"
 url = "/ns/"
 +++

-Namespaces provide for a scope of Kubernetes objects.
+Namespaces provide for a scope of Kubernetes resource, carving up your cluster in smaller units.
 You can think of it as a workspace you're sharing with other users.
-Many objects such as pods and services are namespaced, while some (like nodes) are not.
-As a developer you'd usually simply use an assigned namespace, however admins may wish to manage them, for example to set up access control or resource quotas.
+Many resources such as pods and services are namespaced, while some, for example, nodes are not namespaced (but cluster-wide).
+As a developer you'd usually use an assigned namespace, however admins may wish to manage them, for example to set up access control or resource quotas.

-Let's list all namespaces (note that the output will depend on the environment you're using, I'm using [Minishift](/diy/)):
+Let's list all namespaces (note that the output will depend on the environment you're using, I'm using [Minishift](/diy/) here):

 ```bash
 $ kubectl get ns